You can now connect your Adobe® Creative Cloud Libraries to your Paperform account.

 A cover image will appear when you link your form on some social media platforms.
 The cover image does not appear otherwise.
 A browser icon, or favicon, is the small, square image that displays next to a page's title in browser tabs and other places across the web.

-Note: Modifying the browser icon is only available on Agency.
+Note: Modifying the browser icon is only available on selected plans.

 To change the cover image or browser icon:

-On Pro and Agency plans, you can create your own custom success pages.
+You can create your own custom success pages on selected plans

 Custom PDFs are generated when a form is submitted.
 PDFs can then be downloaded manually from the submission dashboard, passed through integrations, sent to webhooks, or attached to emails.